Consdata/kouncil/docs/DEPLOYMENT.md

            port: 9092
 ```

-## Advanced config - SASL Authentication
+## Advanced config - SASL Plain Authentication

-If one of your brokers in cluster type environment needs SASL authentication You could specify `saslUsername` and `saslPassword` for each broker, like so:
+If one of your brokers in cluster environment needs SASL authentication you should specify `saslMechanism`, `saslProtocol` and `saslJassConfig` for this broker, like this:

 ```yaml
 kouncil: